dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR25.md

 Dialog Control Language (DCL) is the technology used to lay out and design dialog boxes that can be used with AutoLISP programs.
 Support for DCL was originally added to Autodesk® AutoCAD® R11 and has remained essentially unchanged through AutoCAD 2015.
 Dialog boxes are defined and stored in ASCII text files with a .dcl extension.
 Once a DCL file has been created, AutoLISP can then load and display the dialog contained in the DCL file.
 After the dialog is displayed, AutoLISP is used to control what happens when the user clicks or otherwise manipulates the controls in the dialog box.

 A DCL file can contain multiple dialog-box definitions.
 Each dialog box and control is defined through the use of a tile.
-The appearance of a tile is affected by what are known as attributes—think of attributes as the properties of a drawing object.
+The appearance of a tile is affected by what are known as attributes — think of attributes as the properties of a drawing object.

 With the exception of the tile that defines the dialog box (the dialog tile), tiles typically start with a colon followed by the name of the tile type you want to place on the dialog box.
 The dialog tile must start with a user-defined name that is unique in the DCL file; this name is used to display the dialog box in the AutoCAD drawing environment.
 A pair of curly brackets that contain the attributes of the tile typically follows the name or type of a tile.
 Each attribute must end with a semicolon.